Danga69-ngl/codenex_task/README.md

 Movie Recommendation System
-This project is a content-based movie recommendation system that suggests movies similar to a user-provided title.
-It uses movie metadata such as genres, keywords, and descriptions to find movies with similar content.
+This project is a simple movie recommendation system that suggests movies similar to a movie you like.
+It uses information about each movie—such as genres, keywords, and descriptions—to find other movies with similar content.

-Features
-Loads and processes movie data from the TMDB 5000 dataset.
-Extracts and combines genres, keywords, and overview text.
-Converts text data into numerical features using TF-IDF vectorization.
-Computes cosine similarity to identify similar movies.
-Provides top 5 movie recommendations based on content similarity.
-Interactive command-line interface for user input and recommendations.
-Requirements
-Python 3.x
-pandas
-scikit-learn
-Install dependencies with:

-bash

-Run
-Copy code
-pip install pandas scikit-learn
-Usage
-Place the tmdb_5000_movies.csv dataset in the project directory.
-Run the script:
-bash

-Run
-Copy code
-python movie_recommender.py
-Enter a movie title when prompted to receive recommendations.
-Type quit to exit the program.
-Notes
-The system relies on movie metadata and does not use user ratings.
-Ensure movie titles are entered accurately for best results.
-License
-This project is open source and available under the MIT License.

-Usage
-Download the tmdb_5000_movies.csv dataset and place it in the project directory.
-Run the recommendation script: python movie_recommender.py
-When prompted, enter a movie title to get recommendations.
-To exit the program, type quit, exit, or q.
 How It Works
-The script loads movie metadata and parses JSON fields to extract genres and keywords.
+The program loads a dataset containing details about thousands of movies.
+It extracts important features like genres and keywords from the data.
-It combines these features with the movie overview into a single text string.
+These features are combined with the movie’s description into one text string per movie.
-TF-IDF vectorization converts the text into numerical vectors.
+The text is converted into numbers using a method called TF-IDF, which helps identify important words.
-Cosine similarity measures how close movies are to each other based on these vectors.
+The system calculates similarity scores between movies based on these numbers.
+When you enter a movie title, it finds and recommends the top 5 movies that are most similar.
+How to Use
+Run the script.
+When prompted, type the name of a movie.
-The system returns the top 5 movies most similar to the input title.
+The system will display 5 recommended movies similar to your choice.
+To exit, type quit, exit, or q.
 Notes
-The system does not use user ratings or reviews; recommendations are based solely on movie content.
+The recommendations are based on movie content, not user ratings or reviews.
-For best results, enter movie titles exactly as they appear in the dataset.
+Make sure to enter movie titles exactly as they appear in the dataset for best results.
-The cast feature is currently empty but can be extended in the future.